Surf culture: Diversity

 In recent years, diversity in surfing has come to the fore as a new issue for the surfing community to handle.
 With the professional surfing world being led by Brazilian surfers like Italo Ferreira and Gabriel Medina, and the presence of athletes such as Michael February (the first black African surfer on the Championship Tour), surfing's professional realm may seem to be moving in the direction of inclusiveness.
 However, the same is not necessarily true for the world's casual surfers in places like the United States.
 Organizations such as City Surf Project in San Francisco are dedicated to bringing the sport of surfing to underserved youth of black and Latino backgrounds.
 Jeff Williams, who is the co-president of the Los Angeles Black Surfer's Collective (a similar organization to CSP), summarized the need for these programs by stating that "anytime you try to talk about diversity in surfing, it all boils down to access", meaning that the financial and cultural hurdles of getting in the water are what keep some individuals from minority communities from being able to participate in the sport.

 Meanwhile, the surfing world is witnessing surf culture in places that most surfers have been unaware of up to this point.
 One example of this come's from Selema Masekela's new book project, AfroSurf, which details the prevalence of surfing and surf culture in Africa.
 South African surfing has long been a significant part of global surf culture, but surfing in the rest of Africa has been primarily seen as a tourist attraction, rather than a local culture, until now; "these places are adopting surfing as their own and then injecting their culture into it," according to Masekela.

+A social media site called GaySurfers.net was created in 2010 to encourage LGBTQ acceptance and diversity in the surfing community and help LGBTQ people connect with each other.